 Day 1: Improving the Management of HIV: vCROI 2021 Update and Beyond

 - Long-acting antiretroviral drug formulations for treatment and prevention of HIV

 - Collateral damage of COVID-19 on patient care

-Day 2: Update on the Clinical Management of HIV: Current Key Issues in HIV Management
+Day 2: Improving the Management of HIV: Current Key Issues in HIV Management